sam-hilliard/blog-posts/008-useful-css-functions-for-responsive-design.md

 }
 ```

-Even though this is a simple (and common) use-case, `min()` is
+Even though this is a simple (and common) use case, `min()` is
-not only limited to widths and heights, but paddings, margins,
+not only limited to widths and heights but paddings, margins,
-and font-sizes as well!
+and font sizes as well!

 You can also pass in calculations without having to call the
 `calc()` function like this: